googleforgames/agones/site/content/en/docs/Getting Started/create-fleet.md

 We can check this by running `kubectl get gs`.

 ```
 NAME                             STATE       ADDRESS          PORT   NODE       AGE
 simple-game-server-tfqn7-c9tz7   Ready       192.168.39.150   7136   minikube   5m
 simple-game-server-tfqn7-g8fhq   Allocated   192.168.39.150   7148   minikube   5m
 simple-game-server-tfqn7-n0wnl   Ready       192.168.39.150   7453   minikube   5m
 simple-game-server-tfqn7-hiiwp   Ready       192.168.39.150   7228   minikube   5m
 simple-game-server-tfqn7-w8z7b   Ready       192.168.39.150   7226   minikube   5m
 ```

 In production, we'd likely be changing a `containers > image` configuration to update our `Fleet` to run a new game server process, but to make this example simple, change `containerPort` from `7654` to `6000`.

 Run `kubectl edit fleet simple-game-server`, and make the necessary changes, and then save and exit your editor.

 This will start the deployment of a new set of `GameServers` running with a Container Port of `6000`.

 {{< alert title="Warning" color="warning">}}
 This will make it such that you can no longer connect to the simple-game-server game server.
 {{< /alert >}}

-Run `watch kubectl get gs`
-until you can see that there is one with a containerPort of `7654`, which is the `Allocated` `GameServer`, and four instances with a containerPort of `6000` which is the new configuration.
+Run `kubectl describe gs | grep "Container Port` until you can see that there is one with a containerPort of `7654`, which is the `Allocated` `GameServer`, and four instances with a containerPort of `6000` which is the new configuration.
+You can also run `kubectl get gs` and look at the **Age** column to see that one `GameServer` is much older than the other four.

 You have now deployed a new version of your game!